dullroar/ten-steps-to-linux-survival/Step10.md

 # m h  dom mon dow   command
 ```

-If you have `sudo` privileges you can edit the `crontab` file for another
+If you have `sudo` privileges you can edit the `crontab` file for another user with:
-user with:

-\drcap{Editing another user's crontab file}
+\drcap{Editing another user's \texttt{crontab} file}
 ```bash
 $ sudo crontab -e -u otheruser
 ```

-This can be useful to do things like run backup jobs as the user that is
+This can be useful to do things like run backup jobs as the user that is running the web server,
-running the web server, say, so it has access rights to all the necessary
-files to back up the web server installation by definition.
+say, so it has access rights to all the necessary files to back up the web server installation by
+definition.

-The only other thing I have to add about `cron` is when it runs the
-commands from each `crontab`, they are typically not invoked with that
+The only other thing I have to add about `cron` is when it runs the commands from each `crontab`,
-particular user's environment settings, so it is best to fully specify
+they are typically not invoked with that particular user's environment settings, so it is best to
-the paths to files both in the `crontab` file itself and in any scripts
+fully specify the paths to files both in the `crontab` file itself and in any scripts or parameters
-or parameters to scripts it calls.
-Depending on the system and whether
-`$PATH`\drenv{PATH} is set at all when a "`cron` job" runs, you may have to specify
+to scripts it calls.
+Depending on the system and whether `$PATH`\drenv{PATH} is set at all when a
-the full paths to binaries in installed packages or even what you would
+"`cron` job" runs, you may have to specify the full paths to binaries in installed packages or even
-consider "system" libraries!
-The `which` command comes in handy here.
+what you would consider "system" libraries!
+The `which` command comes in handy here for finding out
+where each command is installed.

 ## Start Me Up{.unnumbered}

 If you need to reboot the system the quickest way is with the
 [`reboot`](http://linux.die.net/man/8/reboot)\drcmd{reboot} command:

-\drcap{reboot command}
+\drcap{\texttt{reboot} command}
 ```bash
 $ sudo reboot
 ```

-You can also use the [`shutdown`](http://linux.die.net/man/8/shutdown)\drcmd{shutdown}
+You can also use the [`shutdown`](http://linux.die.net/man/8/shutdown)\drcmd{shutdown} command with
-command with the `-r` option, but why?
-The handier use for `shutdown` is to
+the `-r` option, but why?
+The handier use for `shutdown` is to tell a system to halt and power off
-tell a system to halt and power off after shutting down:
+after shutting down:

 \drcap{Shutdown and power off}
 ```bash